System security best practices

 • If supported by the underlying block device, ioctl(BLKSECDISCARD)or equivalent should be used.
 For embedded MultiMediaCard (eMMC) devices, this means using a Secure Erase or Secure Trim command.
 For eMMC 4.5 and later, this means using a normal Erase or Trim followed by a Sanitize operation.

-• If BLKSECDISCARD is not supported by the underlying block device, ioctl(BLKDISCARD) must be used instead.
+• If BLKSECDISCARD isn't supported by the underlying block device, ioctl(BLKDISCARD) must be used instead.
 On eMMC devices, this is a normal Trim operation.

-• If BLKDISCARD is not supported, overwriting the block devices with all zeros is acceptable.
+• If BLKDISCARD isn't supported, overwriting the block devices with all zeros is acceptable.

 • A user must have the option to require that user data be wiped before flashing a partition.
 For example, Nexus devices use the fastboot oem lock command to wipe user data.